What’s the first thing that pops in your mind when you think of the song Werewolves of London?

 At first, it felt too lightweight, and Zevon didn’t want it to be a joke.
 They wanted the heavy feel of any double-edged sword.
 They finally achieved the strength they were looking for with drummer Mick Fleetwood and bassist John McVie.

 Finally, they nailed it, and the song was a hit.
 Some say it even gained notoriety with time.
 Werewolves of London grew in popularity after its use in the 1986 film, The Color Of Money.
-Since its release, artists ranging from David Bowie to Jimmy Buffet have covered the song.
+Since its release, artists such as Jimmy Buffet have covered the song.

 About Warren Zevon